sararodmar/workforce-future/scenario-4.md

 You allow them to take over the world: countries are no longer countries, but very very large companies (think CosaNostra Pizza in Snow Crash[#](https://sararodrig.github.io/workforce-future/references)).

 You are now CEO of United States of America by Google and run all operations in this newly expanded company.
-Your team of advisors tell you your engineers have devised a way through Artificial Intelligence (AI) to increase productivity by 50%.
+Your engineers tell you they have devised a way through Artificial Intelligence (AI) to increase productivity by 50%.

 They can have this new system up and running in about 6 months.
 "Unfortunately", a lot of your existing jobs are going to become obsolete.
 What do you do with your workers?